zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 9. Select **Save**.

-### Task 3: Import the Funtion App to API Management(APIM)
+### Task 3: Import the Function App to API Management(APIM)

-In this task, you will add your function app to the APIM's api collection.
+In this task, you will add your function app to the APIM's API collection.

 1. Return to the **API Management** service and  select the **APIs** blade.

-2. Select **OpenAPIU specification** to begin importing your Policy Docs API into APIM.
+2. Select **OpenAPI specification** to begin importing your Policy Docs API into APIM.

   ![APIs blade open and OpenAPI specification is selected](media/import-open-api-spec.png "Import OpenAPI Specification")

-3. Paste the API definition URL you copied in the last task into the **OpenAPI specificaion** text box.
+3. Paste the API definition URL you copied in the last task into the **OpenAPI specification** text box.
 You can accept the name values and select **Create**.

   ![The OpenAPI location URL is pasted into the OpenAPI specification field and the Create button is highlighted.](media/open-api-spec-value.png "Create from OpenAPI Spec")